jdthorpe/kicad-module-parser/README.md

 neumonics.
 For example, `(xy 1.1 2.2)` becomes `{"xy":{"x":1.1, "y":2.2}}`.

-Finally, There are a handfule of sub-parsers and thing I was not personally interested in (such as page formatting info) which result in a value like `"page info": "unsupported"`.
+Finally, There are a handfule of sub-parsers and thing I was not personally interested in (such as page formatting) which result in a value like `"page info": "unsupported"`.
 If you despirately need page info (or any other unsupported features), I welcome your pull request!